sepiariver/auth0/core/components/auth0/docs/readme.txt

 ### MODX System Settings

+NOTE: Settings for this Extra can only be set in System Settings.
+For security reasons, these values cannot be overridden per Context, User Group, or User.
+In general, to mitigate against privilege escalation, access to CRUD functions for all MODX Settings objects, "executable Elements" like Snippets and Plugins, the Extras Installer, all User management functions, and indeed Manager access (especially in the Administrator User Group) should only be granted on an as-needed basis, and with the highest level of scrutiny.

+**Mis-configuration of these Settings can expose critical vulnerabilities in your MODX site.**

+_This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details._

 #### Area: Auth0

 After installing the Auth0 Extra, add the credentials from your Auth0 Client App to the relevant System Settings: "client_id", "client_secret", and "domain".
 All System Settings will be under the namespace "auth0".